brunodp/viber-play-sdk/docs/api.md

 3. Decode the second part with base64url encoding, which should be a string representation of an JSON object with fields below:

-    -   algorithm - always `HMAC-SHA256`
+    -   algorithm - Always `HMAC-SHA256`
-    -   issued_at - a unix timestamp representing the time signature is issued.
+    -   issued_at - A UNIX timestamp representing the time signature is issued
-    -   player_id - Auth ID of the player.
+    -   player_id - ID of the player
     -   request_payload - the requestPayload string you defined when
-        calling `ViberPlay.player.getSignedPlayerInfoAsync`.
+        calling `ViberPlay.player.getSignedPlayerInfoAsync`

 4. Hash the second part string using HMAC SHA-256 and your app secret, check if it is identical to the first part string.